mario-linov/graphs4cfd/graphs4cfd/nn/weights/NsMuGSGNN/README.txt

-Paameters of the multi-scale GNNs with low-resolution graphs otained by Guillard's coarsening.
+Parameters of the multi-scale GNNs with low-resolution graphs otained by Guillard's coarsening.
 See Lino et al. (2022) (https://doi.org/10.1063/5.0097679).

 The models included are: